Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 A good way to attract new subscribers is of course to offer a lead magnet—in other words, a resource that the visitor is likely to find valuable.

-The following example from AWeber, from one of their blog pages, uses this approach.
+This example is from AWeber, from one of their blog pages, uses this approach:

 Be the first to get X